GrigorijSchleifer/GrigorijSchleifer/README.md

-### Hi there 👋
+# Hi there 👋

-##### I'm ✨ Grigorij ✨.
+### I'm ✨ Grigorij ✨.
 I work as an anesthesiologist at the University Hospital Bonn.
-I am also a proud member of the MIT Critica Data consortium.
+I am a proud member of the MIT Critica Data consortium.
+I my spare time I break code and read stuff.

 - 🌱 I’m currently learning for my anesthesia boarding exam